hivesolutions/layout/readme.md

 ## Notes

-The current recomended version of jQuery for the best behavior and compatability is the 1.4.2.
+The current recommended version of jQuery for the best behavior and compatibility is the 1.4.2.